 Avg: 4 from 15 votes

-|Type:||Trad, 85 ft|
+|Type:||Trad, 85 ft (26 m)|

 |Shared By:||Josh Janes on Mar 8, 2012|

-Holds rip off and climbs have been and will continue to be permanently damaged due to climbers not respecting this phenomenon.
-After a heavy storm the rock will remain wet, sometimes for several days.
-PLEASE DO NOT CLIMB IN RED ROCKS during or after rain.
-A good rule of thumb is that if the ground near your climb is at all damp (and not powdery dry sand), then do not climb.
-There are many alternatives (limestone, granite, basalt, and plastic) nearby. ***** HUMAN WASTE ***** Human waste is one of the major issues plaguing Red Rocks.
-The Las Vegas Climbers Liaison Council identified this problem years ago and has worked to provide "wag bags" free of charge in several locations (Black Velvet, First Pullout, Kraft Mtn/Bouldering, The Gallery, and The Black Corridor).
+HUMAN WASTE Human waste is one of the major issues plaguing Red Rocks.
+The Las Vegas Climbers Liaison Council and the AAC provides free "wag bags" in several locations (Black Velvet, First Pullout, Kraft Mtn/Bouldering, The Gallery, and The Black Corridor).
 These bags are designed so that you can pack your waste out - consider bringing one to be part of your kit (just like your rope and shoes and lunch) no matter where you go.
-Once used, please dispose of them properly (do not throw them in the toilets at the parking areas).
-This project was funded primarily by the American Alpine Club
+Once used, please dispose of them properly (do not throw them in the toilets at the parking area).

 Begin just left of the corner by climbing easily up wedged flakes for 10 to 25' before transitioning back right into the corner - there are several opportunities to do this.
 Solid jams and liebacks lead to a resting stem box feature, then its game on: Lieback up the gradually narrowing crack until it is barely tips size (0 to 00 TCU's)...
 A few subtle features for the feet make stemming possible, but be prepared for a desperate 20' battle to the anchors.